rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 #### 6. Technologies:
 - **Eureka:** A service discovery platform from Netflix Open Source
+- **ZooKeeper:** Spring Cloud Zookeeper provides an integration for using ZooKeeper with Spring Boot applications for service discovery.
+By including the appropriate dependency, you can enable autoconfiguration to set up service discovery.
+Clients can then use Spring-managed beans to discover service instances registered in ZooKeeper.

+#### Types of Service Discovery.
+There are two primary patterns of service discovery, client-side discovery and server-side discovery.
+They both have their own uses, advantages, and disadvantages.

 ---
 ## 30. Exception Handling in Spring Boot